EmilStenstrom/django-components/README.md

 _New in version 0.34_

+_Note: Since 0.91, View methods are defined on a nested View class, instead of directly on Component_

 Components can now be used as views.
-To do this, `Component` subclasses Django's `View` class.
-This means that you can use all of the [methods](https://docs.djangoproject.com/en/5.0/ref/class-based-views/base/#view) of `View` in your component.
+To do this, define a nested `View` class that subclasses `django_components.ViewComponent`. `ViewComponent` is a subclass of Django's `View` class that can access the component instance via `self.component`.
+Inside `Component.View`, you can use all of the [methods](https://docs.djangoproject.com/en/5.0/ref/class-based-views/base/#view) of `View`.
 For example, you can override `get` and `post` to handle GET and POST requests, respectively.

 In addition, `Component` now has a [`render_to_response`](#inputs-of-render-and-render_to_response) method that renders the component template based on the provided context and slots' data and returns an `HttpResponse` object.